jesselpalmer/node-emojis/README.md

 Pull requests are welcome!
 It's super easy to add new emojis!
 Just go to [https://github.com/jesselpalmer/node-emojis/tree/master/lib/emojis](https://github.com/jesselpalmer/node-emojis/tree/master/lib/emojis) and if you find emojis that are missing from [Emojipedia](https://emojipedia.org/) just create a PR adding the missing emoji.

-Please make sure that any new or changed functionality need to have unit tests accompanied with the PR.
+Please ensure that any new or changed functionality needs unit tests accompanied with the PR.
 Make sure that you lint (`npm run lint`) and test your code (`npm test`).